xiaoyunyang/xiaoyunyang.github.io/content/post/programming/ui-state-modeling-using-finite-state-machine.md

 Formally,

-- **States** represent the status of the system and drives the output of the system.
+- **States** represent the modes of the system and drives the output of the system.
 Light switches have two states: ON or OFF.
 [Traffic lights contain three states](https://levelup.gitconnected.com/an-example-based-introduction-to-finite-state-machines-f908858e450f): RED, YELLOW, or GREEN.
 There are a finite number of states in a FSM and are finite.
 Every FSM has an initial state, which is the state the system is on when it first initiates.
 - **State transitions** are rules for going from the current state to the next state based on the current state and the system inputs.

 If we model a React component as a FSM, events and component props are inputs to the system.
 An event can be like a button click or having received a certain response from the server.
 Inputs are triggered externally by the user, the server, or callers of the component.